The Russell Group - Best Universities in the UK

 The Russell Group Universities are, however, perceived as being among the best with regard to academic achievement, so get more applications from future undergraduates.

-As a reaction to the Russell Group, 19 other research universities created the '1994 Group'.
+As a reaction to the Russell Group, 19 other research universities created the '1994 Group' (this was reduced to 11 as universities switched camp but in November 2013 was disbanded, so now no longer exists).
 One criticism of the Russell Group of universitiies is that they place higher priority on research ratings and their teaching quality has suffered.

 The Russell Group of Self-Declared Best Universities in Britain

-The Twenty Russell Group Universities i.e. the Best Universities in the UK are (in alphabetical order):-
+The Twenty-Four Russell Group Universities i.e. the Best Universities in the UK are (in alphabetical order):-

 University of Birmingham